goodalexander/goodalexander.github.io/content/posts/post_fiat_install.md

 You can join the [community here](https://discord.gg/U6HjgDSmhR)

-Post Fiat is backed by its community members who include Nvidia backed startups and crypto venture incubators, Hypersphere, @Citrini, @based16z, and portfolio managers at multi managers commanding over $100b of capital.
+Post Fiat is backed by its community members who include Nvidia backed startups and crypto venture incubators, Hypersphere, @Citrini7, @based16z, and portfolio managers at multi managers commanding over $100b of capital.

 In the spirit of everyone achieving their New Year's resolution for 2025 I'm unveiling the Post Fiat Task tool.